Our mutant drums

 First designs

-With access to a growing supply of drainage pipes, donated drumheads from fellow drummers, and rope that was affordable, the first builds began.
-The early drums followed traditional African rope-tension techniques - proven, musical, and effective.
+With access to a supply of drainage pipes, donated drumheads from fellow drummers, and rope that was affordable, the first builds began.
+The early drums followed traditional African rope-tension techniques.
 But they came with limitations.
 Each drum required more material than was sustainable: not just two drumheads, but additional rims to create proper tension, either custom-made in metal or salvaged from damaged heads.
 To scale the project and keep it accessible, a new approach was needed.
-The search for a simpler, smarter solution became the next turning point.

-With access to a growing supply of drainage pipes, donated drumheads from fellow drummers, and rope that was affordable, the first builds began.
-The early drums followed traditional African rope-tension techniques - proven, musical, and effective.
+With access to a supply of drainage pipes, donated drumheads from fellow drummers, and rope that was affordable, the first builds began.
+The early drums followed traditional African rope-tension techniques.
 But they came with limitations.
 Each drum required more material than was sustainable: not just two drumheads, but additional rims to create proper tension, either custom-made in metal or salvaged from damaged heads.
 To scale the project and keep it accessible, a new approach was needed.
-The search for a simpler, smarter solution became the next turning point.

 Getting closer